Health insurance plans

 International students can learn about Blue Cross health insurance from the International Students Office's insurance page.

 Students who meet certain criteria are automatically enrolled in the Concordia Student Health Plan.
 To determine if they meet the criteria to be automatically enrolled, as well as to see a summary of benefits, undergraduate students can consult the Concordia Student Union (CSU) Health and Dental Plan and graduate students can consult the Graduate Students' Association (GSA) Health and Dental Plan.

 Insurance coverage depends on your employee group.
 Visit Carrefour to learn more.

 Those with Quebec Medicare can contact the Régie de l'Assurance Maladie (RAMQ) to obtain a replacement.

 Canadian residents with Medicare cards from another province can find replacement information on their provincial health department’s website (see above for contact information).

-All Canadians have access to health insurance.
-Visit your provincial health department’s website (see above for contact information) to learn how to register.
+All Canadians have access to health insurance but they must register with their province of residence.
+Visit your provincial health department’s website to learn how to register.

 All international students are automatically enrolled in the Blue Cross health insurance plan for international students upon course registration.

 If you are a Canadian citizen or permanent resident who has been living abroad and who is coming to Montreal to study, you will need to verify if you are eligible for RAMQ health insurance.